CMU-TBD/SocNavBench/docs/usage.md

 ![zara-multi-robot-movie](figures/zara-multi-robot.gif)

 ## Robot
 As depicted in the [`user_params.ini`](../params/user_params.ini) user params file, the default robot is modeled after a [Pioneer P3DX robot](https://www.generationrobots.com/media/Pioneer3DX-P3DX-RevA.pdf).
-Since the simulation primaily focuses on the base cross-section of the robot, those are the dimensions we use.
+Since the simulation primarily focuses on the base cross-section of the robot, those are the dimensions we use.

 Also note that we are making the assumption that both the system dynamics of the robot and the environment are the same.
 More information about the system dynamics can be found in the [`SocNavBench/systems`](../systems/) directory for the Dubins Car models we use.